RavelinW/SuperNOVA-Graphical-Overhaul/Readme.md

 1. Add any of the custom ships not found in the vanilla scenarios from Supernova Shipyard.

-This mod should be compatible with everything that doesn't change shan's, so it should work with ShipVariants, weapon fixes etc.
+This mod should be compatible with everything that doesn't change shans, so it should work with ShipVariants, weapon fixes etc.

 The contents of this mod are available under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).